 Finally, we can quantify the Watt.
 A Watt is the fundamental SI unit of measure for power, which is the rate at which energy is used or converted to other forms per time.
 Specifically, a Watt is a Joule's worth of energy used per second of time or just

 Thus, every time you turn on a 70 Watt light bulb, that bulb uses 70 Joules of electrical energy to give you

-the light that it does for every second that the lightbulb is on.
-In other words, for every second that the lightbulb is on, you
+the light that it does for each and every second that the lightbulb is on.
+Or instead of turning on the lightbulb, you could have

-Consider an average's night's worth of electrical energy convertion for the 70 Watt light bulb.
+Consider an average's night's worth of electrical energy conversion for the 70 Watt light bulb.
 I use the

 of electrical energy into radiant energy, both heat and light, and just about all of it unused.
 For it is highly unlikely that the light's owner will keep watch over what it is being illuminated all night long.